Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Introduction

 \section{Introduction}

-Self-supervised learning has achieved breakthroughs in machine learning \citep{ericsson2022self} and many other communities \citep{krishnan2022self, wang2022self}.
-Driven by the success in single modality representation learning, as well as the great potential that large-scale multi-sensor data bears, multimodal self-supervised learning is gaining increasing attention.
-While image, language and audio \citep{deldari2022beyond} have been widely studied, multimodality in other real-world scenarios is lagging behind, such as RGBD indoor scene understanding and multi-sensor Earth observation.
-In this work, we dig into these important modalities and propose DeCUR, a simple yet effective self-supervised method for multimodal representation learning.
-We demonstrate the effectiveness of DeCUR on three common multimodal scenarios: Synthetic Aperture Radar (SAR) -- multispectral optical, RGB -- Digital Elevation Model (DEM), and RGB -- depth.
+Self-supervised learning has achieved breakthroughs in machine learning \cite{ericsson2022self} and many other communities \cite{krishnan2022self, wang2022self}.
+Driven by the success of single-modal representation learning, as well as the great potential that large-scale multi-sensor data bears, multimodal self-supervised learning is gaining increasing attention \cite{radford2021learning,akbari2021vatt,xiong2024neural,wei2022mvp,mu2022slip,xiong2024one}.
+A common strategy for existing works is to align different modalities as augmented views and conduct cross-modal contrastive learning, pulling together features of different modalities for the same scene and pushing away those for the different scenes.